Worship Alternatives Items - Lent/Holy Week/Easter

 Katie Cook is the editor of Hunger News & Hope and Sacred Seasons, publications of Seeds of Hope, and Baptist Peacemaker, a publication of the Baptist Peace Fellowship of North America.
 Art is by Erin Kennedy Mayer.
 The service above is adapted from the Anglican service for Ash Wednesday and was first printed in Sacred Seasons, Seeds of Hope Publishers, Lent 2001, with permission from Donna Kennedy and the 11th & 12th grade Sunday school class at Seventh and James Baptist Church.

 (originally ©2005 Alternatives for Simple Living)

-Worship Alternatives collection compiled, edited and prepared by Katie Cook from Seed of Hope and Gerald Iversen.The collection contains sermons, worship items and art.
+Worship Alternatives collection compiled, edited and prepared by Katie Cook from Seeds of Hope and by Gerald Iversen.The collection contains sermons, worship items and art.
 It is part of the CD-ROM Simply the Best: Over 30 Years of Alternatives, available from the ELCA Archives.

 Page updated 2 July 2014

 Equipping people of faith to challenge consumerism, live justly and celebrate responsibly